S3OD: Towards Generalizable Salient Object Detection with Synthetic Data: Experimental Evaluation

 \subsection{Cross-Dataset Generalization}

 We argue that the most important aspect of modern salient object segmentation models should be generalizing to new image distributions.
-We evaluate the cross-task generalization by training the model on DIS-5K \cite{dis} dataset and evaluating on SOD benchmarks and vice versa.
-The robust generalizable method is expected to perform well on all benchmark datasets, given that all focus on the same high-level problem.
-The results are presented in \Cref{t:generalization}. \method trained on a combination of SOD datasets achieves superior generalization comparing to BiRefNet \cite{birefnet} or InSpyreNet \cite{inspyre}.
+We evaluate cross-task generalization by training the model on the DIS-5K \cite{dis} dataset and evaluating on SOD benchmarks, and vice versa.
+A robust, generalizable method is expected to perform well across all benchmark datasets, since they all focus on the same high-level problem.
+The results are presented in \Cref{t:generalization}. \method trained on a combination of SOD datasets achieves superior generalization compared to BiRefNet \cite{birefnet}, or InSpyreNet \cite{inspyre}.